-Well not exactly all by myself but almost.
+I managed to trek to the top of Mt Fuji during the high season, almost all by myself.
+How did I escape the other tourists?
 I only passed four Japanese people and two Germans on the way up to the eighth station.
-And on my way to the top, I managed to avoid the mobs of people to enjoy the sunrise practically by myself.
+And on my way to the top, I managed to avoid the mobs of people to enjoy the sunrise with few people around.

 Mt.
 Fuji is one of the most popular volcano mountains to trek in the world.
 In Japan it is one of the three “holy mountains” together with Mt.
 Tate and Mt.
 Haku.
 It is also part of the World Heritage Cultural Sites and one of Japan’s top 100 mountains.
 Just for the beauty alone, one has to go there!
 The views of Mt.
 Fuji from afar are truly spectacular but the views of the nearby towns and lakes from the top of Mt.
 Fuji itself are breathtaking, specially during sunset and sunrise.

 This place is visited by around 400,000 tourists a year and most of them visit during the official (peak) season from early July to early September.
 This mountain is well prepared for tourists with medical stations, mountain huts, bathrooms and shops along the way.
 Most of these are located on the popular trail of Yoshida.
 The one to avoid if you can…

 There are four trails on the mountain.
 The Yoshida trail is the most popular one, chosen by the majority of Japanese and foreign tourists.
 The fastest climb but with the most elevation gain is the Fujinomiya trail; which is frequented by people that want to go up and come down during the day, in one day.
 The other two are a lot less popular because they take a bit longer and have steeper ascents, the Subashiri and Gotemba trails.
 For more details on all four trails, the climbing season and other specifics please visit the official Mt.
 Fuji site at www.fujisan-climb.jp